Lump in the throat

 Clinic Location

-What we are talking about here is when there are no other signs of infection or physical obstruction in the throat but nevertheless there is still a persistent feeling of ‘something’ being wrong or of ‘something’ being there anyway.
+This condition is where there are no other signs of infection or physical obstruction in the throat but nevertheless there is still a persistent feeling of ‘something’ being wrong or of ‘something’ being there anyway.

-In the absence of a physical problem this appears to be a condition that is caused by nervous tension and anxiety.
+In the absence of a physical problem, it is a condition that is caused by nervous tension and anxiety.
 People manifest symptoms of tension in a number of characteristic ways and this is one of them.

-Once you know what it is and why you have the lump in the throat then this problem is easy to resolve.
-The sensation in the throat is anything but imaginary for all that its origins may be in the nervous system.
-First of all you have to get a firm grasp on the reality that there is a physical tightening up of the tissues.
+Once you know what it is and why you have the lump in the throat, then this is a problem that can actually be quite easy to resolve.
+First of all, you have to get a firm grasp on the reality that there actually is a physical tightening up of the tissues.
 Then you can take some simple steps to do something about it.

 TOP | CONDITIONS TREATED A-Z or BY GROUP

-Physically relaxing the tissues in your throat basically means using heat or massage or both.
-Heat can be used in the form of a warm towel, a heated wheat bag, basically anything that safely and comfortably gets a warm and penetrating heat into the area for a few minutes.
+Physically relaxing the tissues in your throat basically means using heat, massage or both.
+Heat can be used in the form of a warm towel, a heated wheat bag, anything that will safely and comfortably get a warm, penetrating heat into the area for at least a few minutes.

-Massage over the throat is not something most people would instinctively ask for or do themselves but it is really no different to any other delicate part of your anatomy, just be gentle.
-Whatever you do should not hurt, you will feel a lot of sensation but that is not the same thing as pain.
-Small, soft circular motions around the affected area that are firm enough to feel but not enough to hurt will help the problem to resolve.
+Massaging the throat is not something most people would naturally do or ask for, but it is really no different to any other delicate part of your anatomy, just be gentle.
+You will feel plenty of sensation, but it should not cause any pain.
+Small, soft circular motions around the affected area, firm enough to feel but not enough to hurt, will definitely help the problem to resolve.

 TOP | CONDITIONS TREATED A-Z or BY GROUP

-I have also found a simple herbal treatment to be effective in helping to cure the ‘lump in the throat’.
-A regular and repeated gargle and swallow of the herbs Cramp Bark, Wild Yam and Chamomile has reliably helped each time I have used them for this problem.
+There is also a simple herbal treatment that has been seen to be effective in helping to cure the ‘lump in the throat’, which involves doing a gargle and then swallow of the herbs Cramp Bark, Wild Yam and Chamomile.

-Take 2 mls (1/2 a tsp.) in just a little water, gargle and move around the back of the throat for a good 10-20 seconds before swallowing.
-Repeat the treatment at least 4 times a day until the symptoms have gone or you have finished the course.
+Take 2-3 mls (approx 1/2 a tsp.) in just a little water, gargle and move around the back of the throat for a good 10-20 seconds before swallowing.
+Repeat the treatment at least 2 times a day and up to 4 times a day for as long as needed to complete the cure.

 TOP | CONDITIONS TREATED A-Z or BY GROUP